sehHeiden/poll_election_bavaria_2023/readme.md

 #### Spatial Differentiation

 Based on [OSM - Mastodon server](https://umap.openstreetmap.fr/en/map/mastodon-near-me-global-mastodon-server-list-by-co_828094) Mastodon instances are estimated to be used by Bavarian users (see Appendix).
 We added sueden.social based on the untested hypothesis, that the overall sentiment in southern Germany is similar to Bavaria.
-In addition the fields and notes of each user are scanned for Bavarian location names [OpenData Geodaten Bayern](https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=verwaltung) from the state name down to village name (as desribed above).
+In addition the fields and notes of each user are scanned for Bavarian location names [OpenData Geodaten Bayern](https://geodaten.bayern.de/opengeodata/OpenDataDetail.html?pn=verwaltung) from the state name down to village name (as described above).

 This method is precise as the fields are key value stores.
 Location names that are common German words will not be misunderstood, but location with same names, but in different regions are kept.
 When filtering by the user text, we can not filter by the keys above, but rely on the entity names alone.
 The full region selection algorithm is shown below.